armanokka/armanokka/README.md

 I'm middle backend developer from Kazakhstan.
 I moved to the Russia in 2008 to for new opportunities and gorgeous nature.
 Currently I am studying at the ITMO university at the Saint-Petersburg, Russia.
 At the moment have an idea of travelling to the center of programming world after my graduation.

 ## Skills
-  - Middle Golang with 5 months of commercial development experience.
-General Go experience - 2 years
+  - Middle Golang with 2 years of general experience
   - Programming since 7th grade, 2019
   - 6 months React JS background
   - 1 year PHP background